-Using Canine Plus makes batch cooking easier as it can be added after cooking a batch and mixed in well right before refrigerating or freezing.
+Using Canine Plus makes batch cooking assier as it can be added after cooking a batch and mixed in well right before refrigerating or freezing.
 Then you can apply heat one time when thawing a meal sized portion.
-The equivalent dose is 1 3/4 teaspoons (the gram amount is the same as the gram amount for Balance It Canine Plus is used instead of Balance It Canine Plus is used instead of Balance It Canine.
+The equivalent dose is 3 3/8 teaspoons (the gram amount is the same as the gram amount for Balance It Canine) when Balance It Canine Plus is used instead of Balance It Canine.